Eva Gore-Booth: Political work

-In 1907 Eva Gore-Booth, reluctant to give up hope, contributed an essay "The Women's Suffrage Movement Among Trade Unionists" to The Case for Women's Suffrage.
+In 1907 Gore-Booth, reluctant to give up hope, contributed an essay "The Women's Suffrage Movement Among Trade Unionists" to The Case for Women's Suffrage.
 In this essay Eva gave a summary of reasons for the methods of the LCWTOW campaign to gain a vote for working women.
 In 1908 Eva was a delegate to the Labour Party Conference at Hull where she proposed a motion in favour of women's suffrage.
 This motion was defeated in favour of one for adult suffrage.
 The end of 1909 saw Eva Gore-Booth help to run the radical suffragist general election campaign at Rossendale where once again a candidate was put forward but was defeated.
-In 1910, Eva showed her support for the New Constitutional Society For Women's Suffrage and in 1911 with Esther Roper, she attended a meeting in London of the Fabian Women's Group.
-On 17 November of the same year Eva was a member of the deputation representing the working women of the north of England.
+In 1910, Gore-Booth showed her support for the New Constitutional Society For Women's Suffrage and in 1911 with Roper, she attended a meeting in London of the Fabian Women's Group.
+Also in 1911, she participated in the suffragette 1911 census boycott, and on 17 November of the same year she was a member of the deputation representing the working women of the north of England.
 This deputation called upon Lloyd George not to drop the Conciliation Bill.
 1911 was also the year that Eva put herself in the shoes of the working women when she worked for a short time as a pit-brow lass to sample the working conditions for herself.
-However, as war broke out, Eva and Esther took up welfare work among German women and children in England.
-In December 1913, Eva signed the "Open Christmas Letter" to women of Germany and Austria.
+However, as war broke out, Gore-Booth and Roper took up welfare work among German women and children in England.
+In December 1913, Gore-Booth signed the "Open Christmas Letter" to women of Germany and Austria.
 1915 then saw Eva Gore-Booth become a member of the Women's Peace Crusade and in 1916 the No-Conscription Fellowship.

-Eva Gore-Booth continued to work for peace, writing poetry and for a privately circulated journal, Urania, for the rest of her life.
+Gore-Booth continued to work for peace, writing poetry and for a privately circulated journal, Urania, for the rest of her life.